Tips to get creative with your kids

 Use some tech to show them how it’s done

-The Scouts have really stepped up to the mark here.
 The organisation is known for its love of the great outdoors, but they’ve also managed to pull together some inspired children’s activities for the home.
 Head to #GoodForYou page on the Scouts webpage and you’ll find loads of stay-at-home activities to help kids learn new skills.
 You’ll find everything from creative drawing to science experiments in a tea-cup.

 Creative writing is another hobby you might want to explore with your kids.
 Tablets aren’t great for writing stories on though, so you might want to check out a 2-in-1 laptop.
 These versatile devices are laptops with detachable keyboards.
 Your kids can use the keyboard for writing stories and doing homework on, then switch to tablet mode for fun stuff like games and movies.